reidmorrison/jruby-jms/README.md

 ### Simplification

-One of the difficulties with the regular JMS API is that it use completely separate classes for Topics and Queues in JMS 1.1.
-This means that once a program writes to a Queue for example, that without changing the program it could not be changed to write to a topic.
-Also a consumer on a topic or a queue are identical. jruby-jms fixes this issue by allowing you to have a Consumer or Producer that is independent of whether it is producing or consuming to/from or a Topic or a Queue.
-The complexity of which JMS class is used is taken care of by jruby-jms.
+One of the difficulties with the regular JMS API is that it uses completely separate classes for Topics and Queues in JMS 1.1.
+This means that once a program writes to a Queue for example, that without modifying the source code the program it cannot write to a topic.

+jruby-jms fixes this issue by allowing you to have a Consumer or Producer that is independent of whether it is producing or consuming to/from or a Topic or a Queue.
+The complexity of which JMS class is used is taken care of transparently by jruby-jms.

 ## Concepts & Terminology